 Additionally, SEO is huge for bringing your store to new eyes- another Etsy no-go.
 When you create your own online store with Selz, you can add multiple pages and a blog to the site free of charge.
 This means you can create content and pages that lead brand new users to your site through SEO and targeted advertising.
 Without this strategic inbound opportunity, you are essentially banking on how Etsy chooses to show your listings and how users are searching for products.

 In a nutshell, your online store needs a combination of word-of-mouth, good marketing, and solid internal mechanisms to thrive.
-Control over brand, messaging and customers engagement is what leads businesses to thrive.
+Control over brand, messaging and customer engagement is what leads businesses to thrive.
 Etsy makes the process of getting started simple, but from there you’re pretty much a small fish in a big, distracting pond.

 3. High Fees and Subtle Added Costs